Kargopol: Transportation

 Kargopol is connected by a paved road with Nyandoma and further east the principal highway in the region, M8 connecting Moscow and Arkhangelsk.

 There is a road to the north, which connects to M8 via Plesetsk and Brin-Navolok.
 This is the historic trading route which connected Kargopol with Arkhangelsk before the railroad was built and long stretches of this road are still unpaved.
 The stretch between Kargopol and Plesetsk was paved in 2011.
 Another unpaved road in the western direction crosses the border with the Republic of Karelia and heads to Pudozh.

 There is no railroad in Kargopol, even though at the time of construction of the railway between Vologda and Arkhangelsk—a decision taken by Tsar Alexander III in June 1894—it was the biggest town in the region, and the railway was constructed through unpopulated areas.
 There is an urban legend stating that Kargopol merchants were unhappy with the prospective of the railway construction in Kargopol, thinking it would deteriorate the trade, and therefore requested the railway to be built in detour.
 As a matter of fact, the local governance body, the Kargopol Duma, in September 1894 twice discussed the issue, came to the conclusion that the railroad construction indeed would deteriorate the trade, but that if it does not pass Kargopol, the damage would be much stronger.
 Therefore, on both occasions, the Duma sent a petition requesting that the railway would be rerouted via Kargopol.
 This did not occur since the construction had already started in August 1894, and since the detour would have been too big, as Kargopol is not on a straight line connecting Vologda with Arkhangelsk.

 The Onega is only navigable between Kargopol and Lake Lacha, since there are rapids downstream of Kargopol.

 There is an airport in Kargopol, but since at least the early 1990s it has only been used for transporting cargo.

+Geography

+The town is located on both sides of the Onega River, several miles north of Lake Lacha, in the southwestern corner of the oblast.